Harvesting & Preserving

 Several long stemmed herbs, like basil, cilantro and parsley can be stored in a glass of water similar to cut flowers.
 Just trim the ends and stick them in a glass with about an inch or so of water.
 Place them on the kitchen counter and they’ll remain fresh for up to a week.

 For long term storage, and to retain the highest flavor and quality, consider drying herbs.
 Dried herbs can be kept for two or three years, but should really be used within a year.
 Any longer than this, and they won’t be as tasty or as fragrant.
+Sun, oven or dehydrator drying is not recommended, because the herbs will lose too much flavor and color.

 To dry sturdy, low moisture herbs, like rosemary, thyme, dill, savory, sage, and parsley, cut whole branches of the plant and gently rinse in cool water.
 Tie the cuttings in small bunches and hang upside down in a dark, well-ventilated and dust-free room.
 When dry, usually within 2 to 3 weeks, remove the leaves from the stems and store whole in an air tight container.
 Crush or grind just before use.